 5 Healthy Alternatives to Your Holiday Cookie Recipes

-With the holiday season in full swing, sweets are virtually unavoidable.
+With the holiday season in full swing, illness sweets are virtually unavoidable.
 While most people don’t go looking for the healthy stuff this time of year (or heaven’s forbid turn down a cookie), it is nice to know that if you’re about to start baking there are some nutritious alternatives to the old favorites and classic standbys.
 There’s no need to skimp on flavor this holiday, but if you try these five recipes, your waistline will thank you come January.

 Vegan Holiday Sugar Cookies provide a great base for decoration and (as seen in the blog post included with the recipe) are a big hit with both kids and adults.
 These delicious treats will not only give you a chance to experiment with the wide world of vegan without going too far outside your comfort zone, but also give you a chance to try out some new alternative ingredients such as egg replacements and vegan cream cheese that could be incorporated into other recipes.